DSprtn/GTFO_VR_Plugin/README.md

 # GTFO_VR_Plugin
 ### A plugin to add full roomscale virtual reality support to your favorite game!

+### As of the newest update the game uses a different compiler and the current mods are no longer supported.
+I'll be looking into alternatives...

 Active trello board (upcoming features and ongoing work) - https://trello.com/b/zSk7bBMS/gtfovr

 E-mail any suggestions for new features or tweaks over to GTFOVRMod@gmail.com